Platform-OS/platformos-documentation/pages/getting-started/users/sign-in-after-sign-up.md

 ## Summary

 Thats it.
-Your user should be logged in immediately after creating account.
+Any user should be logged in immediately after successfully creating an account.